Meeting Time: January 05, 2021 at 6:00pm CST

 • Default_avatar

-Greg Kneser over 3 years ago
+Greg Kneser almost 4 years ago

 I would ask that Council ask St. Olaf how many student permits they plan to issue for the new housing.
 They said a number of times that this project only increases parking by 25 spaces, however the number of permits the College made available previously was far less than 200.
 The actual increase would be significantly higher if they plan on making all or most of these available to students.
 Please ask St. Olaf to provide this detail.
 This is a significant omission.